Dr. William L. Stallworth

 Stanford University, Ph.D.

-- Dr. Stallworth is a founding faculty member of the Fowler School of Law.
+Dr. Stallworth is a founding faculty member of the Fowler School of Law.
 He was hired in January 1995 by the President, Provost and Trustees of Chapman University to help the university create a law school.
 Accordingly, in July 1995, Dr. Stallworth began work at a temporary space in an office building in Anaheim, California.
 In May 1998, that early incarnation of the Fowler School of Law held commencement ceremonies for its first class of graduates.
 The annual award given to the student in each first-year section with the highest grade in Contracts is named in Professor Stallworth's honor.

 During his tenure, Dr. Stallworth taught Commercial Drafting, Contracts, Remedies, Sales, and Secured Transactions.
 From 1996 through 2004, Dr. Stallworth was the law school's Salvatori Professor of Law and Community Service.
 In addition, Dr. Stallworth served as Faculty Advisor to the Honor Council, the Office of Academic Assistance, the Public Interest Law Foundation, and other student organizations.
 Dr. Stallworth also served on Chapman University's Faculty Executive Committee, Faculty Senate, and WASC Accreditation Committee.